Is Recycled Toilet Paper Better For The Environment?

-From a eco-friendly standpoint, flushing toilet paper is better than throwing toilet paper in the trash.
+From an eco-friendly standpoint, flushing toilet paper is better than throwing toilet paper in the trash.

 Does toilet paper have BPA?

 One of the most popular questions people ask about recycled toilet paper is does toilet paper have BPA?
-The answer unfortunately is yes that toilet paper does have mall amounts of BPA in it, which should be a concern given BPA dangers have included hormone level disruption, heart problems and cancer.
+The answer unfortunately is yes that toilet paper does have mall amounts of BPA in it, which should be a concern given BPA dangers have included hormone level disruption, heart problems, and cancer.
 According to an article published in the Journal of Environmental Science and Technology BPA was found in small traces in a wide variety of paper recycled items.
 One of these products was recycled toilet paper.
-The reason for the BPA exposure is likely due to when various paper products are recycled such as labels for shipping and old receipts (paper items known to contain small amounts of BPA), they get mixed with other paper items that leads to cross-contamination of recycled toilet paper and other recycled paper.
-However, discussing the reality of BPA being present in recycled toilet paper is not meant to scare people away from the products, but rather inform.
-The reason is because higher levels of BPA are found in receipts, and every day people are exposed to credit card receipts, absorbing the BP through touch.
+The reason for the BPA exposure is likely when various paper products are recycled such as labels for shipping and old receipts (paper items known to contain small amounts of BPA), they get mixed with other paper items which lead to cross-contamination of recycled toilet paper and other recycled paper.
+However, discussing the reality of BPA being present in recycled toilet paper is not meant to scare people away from the products, but rather to inform them.
+The reason is that higher levels of BPA are found in receipts, and every day people are exposed to credit card receipts, absorbing the BP through touch.